Contents

 18 Different Component Parts of an Arch

-Arch is the structure which is constructed over the opening of the windows, doors or cupboard etc. The arch structure is also used in bridge construction.
-In Ancient time it was the most common structure used in any types of buildings.
-Arch may be circular, elliptical or any other shaped.
-It consists of wedge-shaped blocks of stone, bricks etc. It may be made of steel or R.C.C in case of bridge construction.
+An arch is a structure that is constructed over the opening of the windows, doors or cupboards, etc. The arch structure is also used in bridge construction.
+In ancient times, it was the most common structure used in any type of building.
+Arch may be circular, elliptical, or any other shape.
+It consists of wedge-shaped blocks of stone, bricks, etc. It may be made of steel or R.C.C. in case of bridge construction.
 In this article, I am going to share different component parts of an arch and also some technical terms used in arch construction.

 The abutment is the end support of an arch.
 In other words, it is the end support of a span on which the arch rests.
-The abutment may be walls or column in case of buildings, and retaining wall in case of a bridge.
+The abutment may be walls or columns in the case of buildings and retaining walls in the case of a bridge.
 An abutment should be designed in such a way that it can easily withstand arch thrust.

 2. Piers

-Piers also a supporting member of an arch, but it is the intermediate supporting members.
-Piers are used when series of arch is constructed.
+Piers is also a supporting member of an arch, but it is the intermediate supporting member.
+Piers are used when a series of arches is constructed.

 3. Arch ring